dansanderson/mega65-welcome-guide/using-jtag.md

 If you're using Linux, open the Help menu and select Manual to view the M65Connect user manual, then follow the instructions in the Requirements section.

-To set up M65Connect for the first time:
+To set up M65Connect for a serial connection for the first time:

 1. Turn off your MEGA65.
 2. Connect the MEGA65 to your PC via the JTAG connection and USB cable that you installed.